airbytehq/airbyte/docs/integrations/sources/polygon-stock-api.md

 ## Sync overview

-This source can provide information about stock data available on [PolygonStocksApi](https://polygon.io).
+This source can give information about stocks data available on [PolygonStocksApi](https://polygon.io).
 It currently only supports Full Refresh syncs.